ucr-riple/NullAwayAnnotator/README.md

 Run ```dependecies.sh``` to install the above dependencies in maven local repository.

-Or, please use the repo [Diagnoser](https://github.com/nimakarimipour/Diagnoser) which has python scripts which automates setup and running `NullAwayInference` on target module. ```Diagnoser``` uses a jar file where all required dependencies are included and does not need any installation.
+Or, please use the repo [Diagnoser](https://github.com/nimakarimipour/Diagnoser) which has python scripts which automates setup and running `NullAwayAnnotator` on target module. ```Diagnoser``` uses a jar file where all required dependencies are included and does not need any installation.

 ## Command Line Arguments

-`NullAwayInference` needs 5 arguments:
+`NullAwayAnnotator` needs 5 arguments:
 ```txt
 1. command to execute NullAway: (example: ./grawdlew build)
 2. output directory: (default: /tmp/NullAwayFix/)